Bioelectromagnetics: Western

 Interest among researchers in the effect of electricity on biological systems arose almost as soon as electricity could be generated in a controlled form.
 This same interest rapidly shifted to research on the biological effects of electromagnetic radiation when, during the years 1885-1889, Heinrich Rudolf Hertz demonstrated a technique for propagating electromagnetic energy through space.
 Typical of this shift is the Parisian scientist, Arsene d'Arsonval.
 Prior to the late 1880s, d'Arsonval had devoted considerable time to the investigation of the physiological effects of electrocution.
 Shortly after learning about the new Hertzian apparatus, d'Arsonval developed his own equipment, which produced 10^4 - 10^5 cm waves at power levels nearing 20 amp, and turned his attention to its possible physiological and medical uses.
 By 1893, he was publishing papers on the influence of radio waves on cells.

 In 1911 Knight Dunlap et al at Johns Hopkins University published a replication of Thompson's earlier report of flickering lights in the visual fields when the head was placed in the field of a coil supplied by AC.

 The experiments reported by S. P. Thompson in the Proceedings of the Royal Society, B, 82 (557), pp. 396 ff., are of great importance, especially in view of the negative results which have been obtained in the several earlier attempts to arouse sensations by subjecting the head to the influence of a magnetic field.
 Previous experimenters seem, however, to have used direct current, while Thompson used alternating current.

 Eastern Europe and USSR

 Following the Moscow Signal, the initiation of ARPA's Project Pandora, and other key events, public sector funding and interest in the Soviet work in this area increased greatly.
-Translation of Soviet journals were published regularly by the JPRS.
+Translations of Soviet journals were published regularly by the JPRS.
 An international symposium was held in Warsaw, 1973, sponsored by the WHO, United States Department of Health, Education, and Welfare, and Ministry of Health (Poland).

 Symposium held at Virginia Commonwealth University, 1969.
 Titled: Biological Effects and Health Implications of Microwave Radiation.